citp/privacy-policy-historical/d/de/deb/debt.org.md

 In some limited circumstances, such as to resolve disputes, troubleshoot problems and enforce our Website Terms and Conditions Agreement, we may retain in our files information you have requested to remove.
 Further, your personal information is never completely removed from our databases due to technical constraints and the fact that we back up our system.
 Therefore, you should not expect that all of your personal information will be completely removed from our databases in response to your request.

 TERMS AND CONDITIONS
-We have a [Terms and Conditions Agreement](http://www.debt.org/disclaimer/ "Debt.org – Disclaimer, Terms and Conditions of Use") that sets forth the terms and conditions under which we provide products, services and information to your from this Website.
+We have a [Terms and Conditions Agreement](https://www.debt.org/disclaimer/ "Debt.org – Disclaimer, Terms and Conditions of Use") that sets forth the terms and conditions under which we provide products, services and information to your from this Website.
 Please review the Terms and Conditions governing your use of and access to, this Website.
 It is your responsibility to read, understand and comply with the terms and conditions set forth therein.

-Updated:  October 10, 2013
+Updated:  February 2, 2016